betelgeuseAS/boilerplates/README.md

 ## 🔍 Overview

-This repository contains starter templates (**boilerplates**) that you can use when starting a new project.
+This repository contains starter **templates / boilerplates** that you can use when starting a new project.

+Each template has its own technical stack that you can supplement or modify depending on the needs of your project.

 <div align="right">
     <kbd>